cristinabarnutiu/testManualTestingProject/README.md

 # testManualTestingProject
-this is a tets manual project
+this is a test manual project